Version for the visually impaired

 Article 785.
 Contract for carriage of goods

-1. Under a contract for carriage of goods, the carrier undertakes to deliver the cargo entrusted to it by the consignor to the destination point and release it to the person entitled to receive the cargo (the consignee), and the consignor undertakes to pay the established fee for the carriage of the cargo.
+1. Under a contract for carriage of goods, the carrier undertakes to deliver the cargo entrusted to it by the consignor to the destination point and release it to the person entitled to receive the cargo (the consignee), and the consignor undertakes to pay.

 2. The conclusion of the contract shall be confirmed by drawing up of a consignment note (bill of lading or another document for the goods provided for by the relevant transport charter or code) and its issuing to the consignor.